Our verdict

 Snug but not restrictive

-The Same brand only (men’s and women’s) fits like a glove, say numerous route smashers.
+The We earn affiliate commissions at no extra cost to you when you buy through us (men’s and women’s) fits like a glove, say numerous route smashers.

 A trusted blogger who has purchased the Tarantula says that it is such an affordable rock climbing shoe.
 Case in point: The shoe in question can be bought for less than $100 a pair.